arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/03.elevator-monitoring-application-note/content.md

 This diagram shows how the components are connected.

 - The Portenta H7 is attached to the Portenta Mid Carrier using the High-Density connectors.
-- The Mid Carrier Proto Shield is stacked to the Portenta Mid Carrier using the breakout connectors.
+- The Mid Carrier Proto Shield is stacked onto the Portenta Mid Carrier via breakout connectors.
-- The Modulino Pixels is wired to the Portenta Mid Carrier using the Qwiic cable and fixed with the included screws and nuts.
+- The Modulino Pixels is wired to the Portenta Mid Carrier using the Qwiic cable and secured with the included screws and nuts.
-- The Nicla Vision and the Nicla Sense Env are wired to the Mid Carrier Proto Shield using ESLOV cables.
+- The Nicla Vision and the Nicla Sense Env are connected to the Mid Carrier Proto Shield using ESLOV cables.

 ### Powering Options

-To power the project you can use the terminal block of the Portenta Mid Carrier, the USB-C connector of the Portenta H7 or the barrel jack of the Mid Carrier Proto Shield.
+The project can be powered using the terminal block on the Portenta Mid Carrier, the USB-C connector on the Portenta H7 or the barrel jack on the Mid Carrier Proto Shield.

 ![Powering options](assets/power-options.png)

 ## Smart Elevator Monitoring System Overview

-The elevator monitoring system integrates sensor data gathering, machine vision, live user feedback and cloud communication using the Portenta H7 Wi-Fi® connection.
+The elevator monitoring system integrates sensor data collection, machine vision, live user feedback and cloud connectivity via the Portenta H7’s Wi-Fi® connection.

-The **Portenta H7** is responsible for the Nicla Sense Env sensors reading, receiving people count from the Nicla Vision through I2C, showing air quality status on the Modulino Pixels and communicating with the Cloud.
+The **Portenta H7** is responsible for the Nicla Sense Env sensor readings, receiving occupant counts from the Nicla Vision through I2C, showing air quality status on the Modulino Pixels and communicating with the Cloud.

-The **Nicla Vision** is the project's second SoM and is dedicated exclusively to detecting faces in the elevator, counting them and reporting the number to the Portenta H7.
+The **Nicla Vision** is the project's second system-on-module (SoM) dedicated exclusively to detecting faces in the elevator, counting them and reporting the count to the Portenta H7.

-The **Nicla Sense Env** is a sensor shield that must be controlled by a host, in this case the Portenta H7, that includes several environment sensors.
+The **Nicla Sense Env** is a sensor shield that must be controlled by a host, in this case by the Portenta H7, and houses several environment sensors.

 ### Indoor Air Quality Sensor

-One of the project's main features is the environment variables sensing, this is possible using the **ZMOD4410** indoor air quality sensor featured by the **Nicla Sense Env**.
+A key feature of this project is monitoring environmental variables, which is made possible by the **ZMOD4410** indoor air quality sensor featured within the **Nicla Sense Env**.

-The ZMOD4410 is a gas sensor module designed for easy implementation to detect total volatile organic compounds (TVOC), estimate CO₂ and monitor indoor air quality (IAQ).
+The **ZMOD4410** is a gas sensor module designed to detect total volatile organic compounds (TVOC), estimate CO₂ and monitor indoor air quality (IAQ) with ease of implementation.

-The sensor can output air quality in the following three ways:
+The sensor can provide air quality data in three ways:

 - **Renesas IAQ Rating**: 0 - 5 (being 0 the cleaner and healthier air)
-- **Interpreted Air Quality**: in words, "Very Good", "Good", "Medium", "Poor" and "Bad"
+- **Interpreted Air Quality**: Qualitative ratings, as "Very Good", "Good", "Medium", "Poor" and "Bad"
 - **Relative Air Quality**: 0 - 500 (being 0 the cleaner and healthier air)

-We are going to use the **Relative Air Quality** range because it will give us a more accurate and sensitive range to measure variations in the air quality, use the following table for reference:
+For this project, we will use the **Relative Air Quality** scale, as it offers an accurate and sensitive range to measure variations in air quality.
+Refer to the table below for reference:

 ![Relative Air Quality table](assets/AQI.png)

-To complement the environment monitoring we are going to use also the **HS4001** temperature and humidity sensor of the Nicla Sense Env.
+To complement the environment monitoring, we will also use the **HS4001** temperature and humidity sensor of the Nicla Sense Env.

 ### Visual Air Quality Feedback

-The system features a real-time visual feedback to warn the occupants of the elevator so they know the current air quality status in any time and take the right preventive measures.
+The system features real-time visual feedback to warn the occupants of the elevator so they know the current air quality status at any time and take the right preventive measures.

-Using the Modulino Pixels the system will display the colors corresponding to the Air Quality Index shown in the table from above.
+Using the Modulino Pixels, the system will display the colors corresponding to the Air Quality Index levels shown in the table above.

 ![Modulino Pixels feedback system](assets/led-feedback.gif)

 ### Machine Vision for People Counting

-The Nicla Vision will use a built-in FOMO model for face detection, with a very simple python script it will be able to report through I2C the faces count on a single frame covering the whole elevator.
+The Nicla Vision will use a built-in FOMO (Faster Objects, More Objects) model for face detection.
+With a simple Python script, it can report the face count within a single frame covering the entire elevator via I2C.
 ![Nicla Vision people counting](assets/nicla-count.png)

 ### Portenta H7 Code

 Let's go through some important code sections to make this application fully operational, starting with the required libraries:

-- `Arduino_NiclaSenseEnv.h` includes the support for the Nicla Sense Env sensor data gathering.
+- `Arduino_NiclaSenseEnv.h` provides support for collecting data from the Nicla Sense Env sensor.
-- `Wire.h` enables the I2C communication for the Nicla Sense Env and Nicla Vision boards.
+- `Wire.h` enables I2C communication with the Nicla Sense Env and Nicla Vision boards.
-- `modulino.h` includes the support for the Modulino Pixels.
+- `modulino.h` provides support for controlling the Modulino Pixels.

 There is a header included in the project code for the Arduino Cloud configuration:

 - `thingProperties.h` includes the Wi-Fi® credentials and Arduino Cloud configuration.

-This header includes other two libraries necessary for the cloud communication which are:
+This header includes two other libraries necessary for cloud communication, which are:

 - `ArduinoIoTCloud.h` enables Arduino Cloud integration.
 Search for *ArduinoIoTCloud* in the Library Manager to install it.
 - `Arduino_ConnectionHandler.h` manages the board's internet connectivity.
 Search for *Arduino_ConnectionHandler* in the Library Manager to install it.